How to Protect Your Customers from Allergic Reactions

 Be Honest & Upfront

 As certified food handlers, your serving staff should be aware of the dangers of lack of food safety.
 That is to say, they should know how important it is to be honest and upfront with your guests.
 When naming daily specials, make sure they alert their customers of all potentially harmful ingredients and give them enough time to ask your servers questions about the menu.
+So, when your customers know the ingredients of the dishes, they can take time to decide on what to order and what to skip from the Menu.

 Round out your food safety course with the Allergen Course from Probe It.
 Sign up today!